clbattthcmut/blog.bkisc.com/content/introduction/slider.md

         position: center
         color: '#555'
         brightness: 0.7
-        media: contact.jpg
+        media: isitdtu-ctf-2022_team.jpg

     - title: Security Talk Seminar
       content: 'Each member in our club has interested in different fields in cyber security.
-And we all are eager to share about what we have learnt and found.'
+And we are all eager to share about what we have researched and studied.'
       align: right
       background:
         position: center
         color: '#333'
         brightness: 0.5
-        media: welcome.jpg
+        media: ky-seminar.jpg
       link:
         icon: graduation-cap
         icon_pack: fas
         text: Browser out blogs
-        url: ../publication/
+        url: ../blog/
 ---